What It Means to Fail

 When a story ends in failure, the required solution was never employed.
 As explained in When Failure Becomes a Good Thing, the consequences of failing to reach the desired outcome can be painted in a more positive light as they are in How To Train Your Dragon.
 While the solution may be employed in one throughline, this does not necessarily guarantee a successful outcome in every throughline.
 By mixing success and failure within the separate perspectives on a story’s problem, an author can construct a meaningful dissonance that provides an audience with a memorable and lasting experience.

-The storyform for How To Train Your Dragon finds Non-Acceptance as a Problem in three of the four throughlines: Overall Story, Impact Character and Relationship Story.
-While failure is the outcome of the Overall Story (as described above), success is to be found in the Impact Character and Relationship Throughlines.
-Stoick’s Acceptance of his son shortly before his final attack on the huge dragon naturally rounds out his throughline and gives us a very clear example of a Change Impact Character.
+:::expert Advanced Story Theory for this Article The storyform for How To Train Your Dragon finds Non-Acceptance as a Problem in three of the four throughlines: Objective Story, Influence Character and Relationship Story.
+While failure is the outcome of the Objective Story (as described above), success is to be found in the Influence Character and Relationship Throughlines.
+Stoick’s Acceptance of his son shortly before his final attack on the huge dragon naturally rounds out his throughline and gives us a very clear example of a Change Influence Character.
 Their relationship finds resolve in Stoick’s Acceptance of Hiccup’s idea of how Vikings and Dragons should live together (proof of which lies within the closing sequence).